Umuzi-org/ACN-syllabus/content/topics/solo-learn/depreciated-python/module-5-more-types/_index.md

 https://www.sololearn.com/Course/Python/

-Please submit the link to your profile e.g. https://www.sololearn.com/profile/21320495
+Please submit the link to your profile, for example, https://www.sololearn.com/profile/21320495